How to EQ Your Dialogue from Start to Finish: Recording Step 2

 First, let's look at the high frequencies (the two orange knobs at the top) that go from 1.5 kHz all the way to 17.0 kHz.

-Sonically this covers some important areas for the intelligibility, clarity and sheen of the voice recording.
+Sonically this covers some important areas for the intelligibility, clarity and sheen of the spoken word recording.

 I'm doing a gentle, broad boost at 14,000 Hz (14.0 kHz), to "open up" and clarify a dull sounding top end to my raw voice recording.